WillFantom/nescript/README.md

 ### Result

 A result just contains the core output values of the process (stdout, stderr, exit code) and the execution time of the process.

-TODO: Support evaluation of the output
+After a script has completed execution, the std out is evaulated line-by-line.
+If a line starts with the prefix `::set-json::` and the remainder of the line is valid JSON, the parsed json is stored in the result.
+This can be used by expressions to evaluate the result (to a boolean).

 ---